 Our information leaflets are printed on recycled paper and all the wrapping / packaging can be composted and/or recycled.
-Our energy supplier provides electricity from 100% renewable sources and carbon neutral gas - this means they offset the emissions from the gas they supply by supporting carbon reduction projects around the world.
+Our energy supplier provides electricity from 100% renewable sources.
 All our gift sets are designed in such a way (without print and sticky labels) that the bags and boxes can be used again.
 So please fill them with other goodies and pass on the love!

 Bring Back Your Empties!

 Our creams and oils are sold in glass jars and bottles.
 We will take back your empty jars & lids to wash, sanitise and reuse.
 You can return them to us at any of our markets or events or to one of our participating stockists - shown with * in our stockists list.
 If you don’t live near one of these places you can send your jars by post and we will refund the postage.
 However, we can only do this if you have saved 10 jars or more.
 Please contact us to arrange.

 As a small thank you for helping us on our journey towards being a zero waste business, we'll give you 30p off your next Black Cat Soap House purchase for every jar returned.

 If you are not in a position to return your jars, please wash out and reuse where possible or recycle.

 So far we've taken back nearly 500 jars.
 Will you help us increase this number?